 - Provide a full turnkey rifle ready to shoot.
 Most people pick this option.

-$1000 is a healthy budget for a build.
-We can go hundreds lower or many hundreds higher.
+$1000 is a reasonable starting budget for a build.
+We can go a little lower or many hundreds or thousands higher.
 AR builds can go mild to wild!

 I’m a simple guy and I try to make this easy.
 Together we make choices on parts and come to a conclusion on your perfect custom AR.
 I spec out the build and provide you a price on the full build as a flat-top rifle (no sights, accessories or optic).
 Then we add on anything else you want to reach a total price, less than you could source the parts for yourself retail.
 The more stuff you buy at once the more I can save you!
 I don’t charge any kind of “assembly”, “build” or “shop” fees on top of the parts for a full build.
 The only thing I’d have to charge you for would be additional gunsmithing or armorer work on some existing rifle upgrades, modifications or repairs.
 I do the builds one at a time, following the correct assembly procedures, using the correct tools, the correct materials and the proper specs and attention to detail.